 Generate AI with Meshy!
 How to instantly display 3D models that even beginners can do with React x Three.js!

-Recently, generating 3D models using AI has become surprisingly easy.
-Among them, the AI tool called "Meshy" allows you to quickly generate high-quality 3D models with intuitive operations.
+Recently, it has become surprisingly easy to generate 3D models using AI.
+One such AI tool, Meshy, allows you to quickly generate high-quality 3D models with intuitive operation.

-In this blog, we will explain how to display 3D models generated using Meshy React and Three.js
+In this blog, we will explain how to display a 3D model generated with Meshy React and Three.js

 📺 Check Mesh : You can check it on the official page from this link

-even beginners can try with confidence, so if you are interested in developing using React or Three.js, be sure to read it to the end!
+even beginners can try it with confidence, so if you're interested in developing with React or Three.js, be sure to read to the end!

 We will continue to create lessons and works from TypeScript x React Three Fiber in the future!